María Suárez Toro, CCBEM

 April 27, 2025

-As if bearing witness, not only about the factual information regarding the whereabouts Fredericus IV and the Christianus V Danish slave ships that arrived in Cahuita in Costa Rica, but also about the fact that the 650 Africanas who disembarked on out.
-Three relatives of Miguel Maroto,
+As if bearing witness, not only about the factual information regarding the whereabouts of Fredericus IV and the Christianus V Danish slave ships that arrived in Cahuita in Costa Rica, but also about the fact that the 650 Africans who disembarked on the shore.
+Three relatives of Miguel Maroto, who were there that day, are among us. (photo by Voces del Caribe, 2025).

 They came to bear witness.
-Miguel Maroto lives in them, even though they just found out about their African ancestry.
-They are 3 sisters, Celia Quesada Navarro, Ana Teresita Quesada Navarro and Rita Isabel Quesada Navarro, daughters of one hundred and three year old, Celia Navarro Luna, eight generation ascendant of Miguel Maroto who send a video.
-Also with the daughters in Cahuita came Alvaro Rojas Carballo and Alvaro Esteban Rojas Quesada as part of the delegation.
+Miguel Maroto lives among them, even though they just found out about their African ancestry.
+They are three sisters, Celia Quesada Navarro, Ana Teresita Quesada Navarro, and Rita Isabel Quesada Navarro, daughters of 103-year-old Celia Navarro Luna, eight-generation ascendant of Miguel Maroto, who sent a video.
+Also, with the daughters in Cahuita came Alvaro Rojas Carballo and Alvaro Esteban Rojas Quesada as part of the delegation.

 The family constituted the human present day “anchor “of a 315 year old arrival of enslaved Africanas in Costa Rica that can be traced to the present day.
-Matoro’s lineage has been able be identified both because there sufficient archival information for the story to follow the trace but mainly it is scientifically know today because of the tenacious ethnographic work of the university professor and researcher Mauricio Meléndez.
+The family constituted the human present-day “anchor “of a 315-year-old arrival of enslaved Africans in Costa Rica that can be traced to the present day.
+Matoro’s lineage has been identified because there’s sufficient archival information to follow the story’s trail, and it is scientifically known today, due to the tenacious ethnographic work of the university professor and researcher Mauricio Meléndez.

 Maroto’s relatives with Embajadores

-Furthermore, perhaps the interest in the ethnographic research wouldn’ have received such attention had it not been for the fact is that Centro Comunitario de Buceo’s nine year old work came to fruition by setting the scientific record straight about the arrival of the ships.
+Furthermore, the interest in the ethnographic research wouldn’t have received such attention had it not been for the fact that Centro Comunitario de Buceo’s nine-year-old work came to fruition by setting the scientific record straight about the arrival of the ships.
 Everything is so connected!

-It was in the 2016 Seminar by Fundación Arte y Cultura ara el Desarrollo (FUACDES), Centro Comunitario de Buceo (CCBEM), UNESCO and others, that attention to Miguel Maroto’s story emerged for the firs time associated with the CCBEM project to search the identity of the ships.
+It was in the 2016 Seminar by Fundación Arte y Cultura para el Desarrollo (FUACDES), Centro Comunitario de Buceo (CCBEM), UNESCO, and others, that attention to Miguel Maroto’s story emerged for the first time, associated with the CCBEM project to search for the identity of the ships.

-“Miguel never imagined when he disembarked after the forced journey in 1710, he would found a new lineage in Costa Rica, so far from his place of origin in West Africa and establish new relationships in a new world,” concluded Mauricio Meléndez at the time in 2016 and who in 2024 ended his ethnographic study with the support of the Danish National TV who met with the present day relatives of Miguel Maroto.
+“Miguel never imagined when he disembarked after the forced journey in 1710 that he would find a new lineage in Costa Rica, so far from his place of origin in West Africa and establish new relationships in a new world,” concluded Mauricio Meléndez at the time in 2016 and who in 2024 ended his ethnographic study with the support of the Danish National TV who met with the present day relatives of Miguel Maroto.

-Celia Quesada Navarro, presently living in Cartago, very bear to where Miguel was bought and sold as an ensavlaved 315 years ago, told Ambassadors of the Sea that her mother, one hundred and three year old descendant of Miguel Maroto, is very happy no have found her ancestry even so late in life.
-“We came to commemorate with you, because this has brought new light to our lives – said Celia – who had no clue about their African legacy until now.
+Celia Quesada Navarro, presently living in Cartago, very close to where Miguel was bought and sold as an enslaved person 315 years ago, told Ambassadors of the Sea that her 103-year-old descendant of Miguel Maroto is very happy to have found her ancestry, even so late in life.
+“We came to commemorate with you, because this has brought new light to our lives – said Celia, who had no clue about their African legacy until now.

 (Video: